 Verifying permissions & Impersonation

 To verify that the permissions are set correctly, you can impersonate a user.
 This feature is only available to users with the Administrator role.
-To impersonate a user go to Settings > People, select a user and click Impersonate User, see the following screenshot:
+To impersonate a user go to the People Directory, select a user and click Impersonate User, see the following screenshot:

 You will now see your Papyrs site exactly as it appears for the user you're impersonating.
 So you'll only see the pages the user has access to, you can only edit those pages the user can edit, and so on.